How do you nurture marriage when one spouse is sick? How do you act when you are the sick spouse?

 So more than physical healing, I need some soul-surgery.
 It’s painful, and I am the sort of character who likes to leap off the operation table.
 I am glad I have Father who is scandalous and persistent in His love.

-6. You can’t do it all
+6. When your spouse is sick – remember you can’t do it all

 This has been one of the hardest things to learn.